SalvatoreRa/tutorial/datasets/README.md

 # Suggested Repositories

-I am listing here additional dataset that you can use with the provided link
+I am listing here additional repositories that you can use with the provided link and a description.

+The list is not exhaustive and I am planning to extend, please feel free to suggest addition.

 | Repository | Link |  Description |
 | ------- | ----------- | ------ |